sean-connor/music-browser/README.md

 You can use Modernizr and/or Selectivizr, along with a single JavaScript library such as jQuery if you wish, but you may not use any other plugins, libraries or frameworks (such as AngularJS).

-Preprocessors and build tools are permitted.
-See below.
+Preprocessors (LESS/SASS) and build tools (Grunt/Gulp) are permitted - see below.

 ----------